OpenCQRS/OpenCQRS/README.md

 .NET framework implementing DDD, Event Sourcing, and CQRS.

-OpenCQRS 7 is extremely flexible and expandable.
+OpenCQRS 7 released in September 2025 is extremely flexible and expandable.
 It can be used as a simple mediator or as a full Event Sourcing solution with Cosmos DB or Entity Framework Core as storage.

 - [Full Documentation](https://opencqrs.github.io/OpenCQRS/)
 - [Examples](#examples)